ranvir-rana/udacity_data_scientist/Data Scientist Capstone - Starbucks Project/README.md

 <a name="data"></a>
 ### Data

 The data used in this project is contained in three files: portfolio.json, profile.json, and transcript.json.
-These files can be found in the workspace.
+These files can be found in the repository under data folder.

 1. portfolio.json